-Channel choice is pretty good, with more than 180 channels of which 24 are HD including the BBC channels, ITV and Channel 5 in HD, plus some additional choices including Al Jazeera and CNN International; Channel 4 is the odd-one-out and you can only watch in SD here.
+Channel choice is pretty good, with more than 180 channels of which 24 are HD including the BBC channels, ITV and Channel 5 in HD, plus some additional choices including Al Jazeera and CNN International; Channel 4 HD has just returned to the service, too.

 Although a 4K set-top box, don’t get too excited about content at this resolution since there are no live Ultra HD channels available today.
 However, the 4K TV Recorder is capable of receiving them, but there needs to be investment and support from the channels.
 Today, if you want to use this box for Ultra HD content then you have two choices: Netflix and YouTube.

 There’s a mobile app, which lets you record shows on the move – although it does warn you that sent recordings can take up to 30 minutes to reach your box, so try to record early if you can.
 When you first launch the app it searches your local network for a Freesat box, so you can remotely record it.
 The app wouldn’t find the 4K TV Recorder and the Freesat website says that it only supports the Humax HDR-1100s boxes for this feature.